tzlion/frogtool/README.md

 appropriate emulator.
 (Arcade game ZIP files are weird, see the "Arcade games" section below.)

-Filenames may contain Chinese and Japanese characters and these will be correctly displayed in the list.
+In the launch firmware version, filenames may contain Chinese and Japanese characters and these will be correctly displayed in the list even when English is selected.
+In the 2023-04-20 update, supported characters depend on the selected language, as it uses different fonts per language.
-Other scripts have not been tested, this probably depends on if the default font supports them.

 Arcade games